deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

 #DotNet #csharp #csharpdotnet #dotnetcore #csharpdeveloper #dotnetdevelopers #aspnetcore #ASPNET #aspdotnet #IT #developer #TI #tecnologia #DevOps #desenvolvedor #programador #software #homeoffice #dev #tecnologiadainformacao #devs #code #programacao #programação #tecnologiadainformação #sistemasdeinformação #engenhariadesoftware #GitHub #ASPNETMVC #ASPNET #MVC #core #MVC #route #urlroute #urlroting #urlpatterns #RoutingSystem
 -->

-### P5 -----------------------------------------

-Mixing static and variable elements in a single segment can be useful if you have URL schema publicly and has formed a contract with the user

-* This can be useful if you have published your URL schema publicly and it has formed a contract with your user.

-* If you refactor an application in this situation, you need to preserve the previous URL format so that any URL favorites, macros or scripts the user has created continue to work.
-* Imagine that I used to have a controller called Shop, which has now been replaced by the Home controller.
-* Listing 15-13 shows how I can create a route a preserve the old URL schema.
-	Listing 15-3.
-Mixing static URL segments and default values in the RouteConfig.cs file

 ### P6 -----------------------------------------